Skip to main content

 When do you need to convert between Cubic meters per second and Gallons per hour?

-A US flow-rate unit for slow/metered flows.
+A US flow-rate unit (US gallons per hour) used for slow, metered, or steady-state low-flow applications.
 Cubic meter per second and Gallon per hour are both volumetric flow units, so conversion comes up whenever one source of information uses one unit and another uses the other — a classic cross-reference challenge in engineering, trade, travel, and everyday life.